Budapest–Belgrade–Skopje–Athens railway: Serbian section (modernization)

-Subotica - Novi Sad
+Subotica–Novi Sad

-The reconstruction of the 108 km section Novi Sad-Subotica (Hungarian border) was set to begin in 2019, with estimated cost of €943 million, built by CCCC and a duration of 33 months, requiring the closure of this section during the reconstruction time.
+The reconstruction of the 108 km section between Novi Sad and Subotica (Hungarian border) was set to begin in 2019, with estimated cost of €943 million, built by CCCC and a duration of 33 months, requiring the closure of this section during the reconstruction time.
 It actually started on 7 April 2022 and is due to be completed for the end of 2024, but the opening was delayed following the train station canopy collapse in Novi Sad and ensuing countrywide protests.

+The section between Novi Sad and Subotica opened for passenger use on October 8, 2025.
+9 daily departures now link Belgrade and Subotica (Via.
+Novi Sad) in 1 hour and 19 minutes at an operational speed of 200 km/h.

-Novi Sad - Belgrade
+Novi Sad–Belgrade

 In Serbia, the 34.5 km-long Belgrade-Stara Pazova section was reconstructed by China Communications Construction Company (CCCC) together with China Railways International (CRI), with the investment of $350.1 million, funded with a loan from the Export-Import Bank of China.
 The section Stara Pazova-Novi Sad is being reconstructed by the Russian RZD International, financed with Russian credit.
 The section between Belgrade and Novi Sad was opened on 19 March 2022.